NOAA-EMC/MEG_S2S/README.md

 ---
 ### INSTRUCTIONS FOR SETTING UP METPLUS CONFIG FILES

 Note: The repo contains sample configuration files for generating s2s statistics.
-These files are located in the METplus folder
+These files are located in the METplus folder. <br>
-For CFS: MET and METplus files are preset for isobaric temperature verification.
+For CFS: MET and METplus files are preset for isobaric temperature verification.<br>
-For GEFS: MET and METplus files are present for accumulated precipitation verification.
+For GEFS: MET and METplus files are present for accumulated precipitation verification.<br>

 CFS\_TMP\_grid\_stat\_metplus.conf:
 - Under \[config\], set INIT\_BEG and INIT\_END to the same desired initialization date